raehasandalwala/Enhancements-to-proxyMITY/README.rst

 • Connect Aakash Tablet with Wi-Fi.

-• You can see an icon for Wi-Fi connection on top of the screen of tablet as shown figure below.
-  This means that tablet is connected with Wi-Fi.
-  Figure(4.10)

 • Now in the Aakash Applications click on the proxyMITY-WiFi icon as shown in the figure.

 • Select the menu button present on top as shown in figure below.